ufechner7/awesIO/README.md

 # awesIO

-Input/Output standard for airborne wind energy systems
+Input/output standard for airborne wind energy systems.

-awesIO provides JSON Schema-based validation for AWE system configurations.
+awesIO provides JSON Schema-based validation for AWE system configurations and was developed in the context of IEA Wind Task 48.
+The terminology/ontology used follows the Airborne Wind Europe Glossary: https://airbornewindeurope.org/glossary-2

 Documentation: https://awegroup.github.io/awesIO/

 ## Available Schemas